-There are now less than 90 days left until we leave the single market and customs union.
+There are now fewer than 90 days left until we leave the single market and customs union.
 Yes, we left the EU at the end of January and lost our MEPs and our influence in Europe, but the actual effect of leaving will be enormous come 2021, especially without a good deal.

 Tory backbenchers are already unhappy with the government and now the new ‘blue wall’ MPs will not want mass unemployment in their constituencies as manufacturing closes down due to delays and export costs in a competitive market.